moulya-somasundara/Algorithms/README.md

 # Algorithms
-My Solution to Data Structure and Algorithm Questions on Leetcode in Python 3.
+My Solution to Data Structure and Algorithm Questions on Leetcode in Python.